vedhakshar-code/flames-game-python/README.md

 # FLAMES Game (Python)

-This repository contains the core logic of the classic FLAMES game implemented in Python.
+This repository contains the core logic of an unorthodox FLAMES game implemented in Python.